-If you are looking for a guitar for a child aged 12, 13, 14, 15 or older, there are a lot of great beginner guitars.
+If you are looking for a guitar for a child aged 12, 13, 14, 15, or older, there are a lot of great beginner options.
 You have so many more options for teenagers because they are physically able to handle a full-sized model.

 Before you buy

 If you have never bought a guitar before, there are a couple of basic things to think about before you go shopping.
-The first thing you need to know to narrow down your search is to figure out what type of guitar you are looking for.
+The first thing you need to know to narrow down your search is to figure out what type you are looking for.

 The four major types are Electric, Acoustic, Classical, and Acoustic-Electric.

-Finally check the size and feel of any guitar you are thinking about purchasing.
-Just because teens can generally play most full sized guitars, they may not always be the best option.
-If you are on the smaller side, or have small hands you may find it more comfortable to play a smaller sized guitars like a Baby Taylor or other 3/4 sizes.
+Finally, check the size and feel of any model you are thinking about purchasing.
+Just because teens can generally play most full-sized guitars, they may not always be the best option.
+If you are on the smaller side or have little hands, you may find it more comfortable to play a smaller-sized style like a Baby Taylor or other 3/4 sizes.

 Squier by Fender Bullet Strat

 The Bullet Strat is a great beginner option for a teen.
 It is a classic Stratocaster shape from Fender’s budget brand Squier.

 The weight, size of the neck, and color options make this a perfect electric that will suit most teen’s needs very well.
 It’s excellent quality for the price.